hamptonjt/dotnet_core_consolePractice/README.md

 with the program.

 # Day 2
 Refactored out the printing to it's own class.
 Added a command line parameter for the shape.
-Will need to add a 'help' command line argument that will display all the options available.
+- TODO: Add a 'help' command line argument that will display all the options available.